NaughtyChas/ENGG1340-GP/README.md

 | Hard | 25x25 | 5 | 6 |

 **Final Score Calculation**
-Including the number of parcels delivered, the number of levels cleared, the time taken to clear the level, and so on (optional factor: the number of optimal paths).
+The score you get will be affected by the number of stamina points used and the time taken to clear each level.
+Every time you pass a level, the score will accumulate until game over.
+Then your final score will be calculated.

 ### Tips for Playing the Game
   - **Route Planning**: Before starting to move, take a moment to scan the entire map.
 Identify the locations of supply stations, speed bumps, obstacles, packages, and the exit.
 Try to plan a route that minimizes the number of steps, especially when passing through speed bumps, as they double your stamina consumption per step.